Jazeye/hash-revel/README.md

 ```
 ## Parameters

-<hash>: The hash you want to crack (e.g., MD5, SHA1, etc.)
+- The hash you want to crack (e.g., MD5, SHA1, etc.)
-<complexity>: The complexity level of the password, which determines the wordlist used.
+- The complexity level of the password, which determines the wordlist used.

 ## Complexity Levels
 - 1-5: Basic wordlists (shorter lists)